 Use of Funds

-Applications and award budgets should be built around key milestones.
-Milestones are key points in a project that represent reliable, quantifiable indicators/deliverables of the project's progress and are used to make decisions on further progress.
+Applications and award budgets should be built around milestones.
+Milestones are key points in a project that represent reliable, quantifiable indicators/deliverables of progress and are used to make decisions on further funding.
 If an award is made, the Harrington Discovery Institute Innovation Support Center will work with recipients to help refine and manage the milestones.

 The project must be structured to deliver a lead product with strong potential for clinical and commercial application.